schmonz/junit-greencently/README.md

 Abstractly, the algorithm is a sequence of guard clauses:

-1. Do nothing if the tests that just ran were not all green
+1. Do nothing new if the tests that just ran were not all green
-2. Do nothing if they were not all the tests that could possibly have been run
+2. Do nothing new if they were not all the tests that could possibly have been run
-3. Do nothing if we're about to _unnecessarily_ run all possible tests again
+3. Do nothing (this is new) if we're about to _unnecessarily_ run all possible tests again

 Concretely, this implementation accomplishes (1) and (2) via JUnit callbacks and (3) by making it possible for an external program to decide.